 - Consider their stage of development.
 As youth move from childhood to adulthood, their brains and bodies go through a lot of change.
 These changes often affect the youth’s emotions and behaviour.
 Their focus is often on the ways they relate to others during this time known as ‘adolescence’.
 If you understand how to engage with your child at each stage of adolescent development it can help you support their well-being.

 - Build their skills.
-Have honest, thoughtful discussions with your child about issues important to their daily lives.
-This can help them gain the knowledge and skills needed to deal with a world full of the pressures and promises of substance use.
+Have honest, thoughtful discussions with your child about issues important to them.
+This can help them prepare for situations where substances are offered, and be confident in their choices.
 Help your child develop important life skills, such as:

 - critical thinking